SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 Employs language-standard C++, Arduino Uno, and Uno-compatible LoRa transceivers to implement soil-moisture radio broadcasts.
 Uses PC-Uno serial connectivity.
 No third-part services are involved.
 Windows PC acts as base station.

-The first stage of the overall effort in precision irrigation is available: https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.
+This is the second phase of an exploration into precision irrigation.
+The first phase of the overall effort in precision irrigation is available: https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.

 # Code Files